Attachment parenting: Time cover picture and article

+The Time magazine cover picture and article were published May 21, 2012.

 Origin

-William Sears came upon the term "attachment parenting" in 1982 by reading Liedloff.
+William Sears, a pediatrician, came upon the term "attachment parenting" in 1982 by reading Liedloff.
 Initially, he referred to his new philosophy as "the new continuum concept" and "immersion mothering".
 When he published his book Creative Parenting in 1982, the concept was largely elaborate already.
 The "7 Baby-Bs" were not explicitly presented as a canon yet, but as basic elements of a new parenting philosophy, they were distinctly clear even at that early point.
 In 1985, William Sears and his wife Martha Sears began to link the concept – ex post – with attachment theory which they had begun to recognize at that time.
 From then on, they used the term "attachment parenting".

 In 1993, William Sears and Martha Sears published The Baby Book which became the first comprehensive manual for AP-parents and which was occasionally dubbed "the attachment parenting bible".
 The first attachment parenting organization, Attachment Parenting International, formed in 1994 in Alpharetta, Georgia, and was founded by Lysa Parker and Barbara Nicholson.
 The first book that carried the term attachment parenting in the title was written by Tammy Frissell-Deppe, a mother who gave an account of her personal experiences and of those of her friends and acquaintances.
 In 1999, blogger Katie Allison Granju followed with another book, to which William Sears contributed a foreword, before he, together with Martha Sears, published his own work, The Attachment Parenting Book in 2001.
 All three books stood – with their opposition against a crude behavioristic infant anthropology – in the tradition of Spock, but radicalized the concept of a contingency-oriented parenting on the one hand, and incorporated Liedloff's idea of an instinct-guided resp. "natural" childrearing on the other hand.

 In the same year as Sears and Sears' Attachment Parenting Book, Jan Hunt published her essay collection The Natural Child.
 Parenting from the Heart.
 Hunt who sees herself as a child advocate, campaigned in this book not only for attachment parenting, but also for unschooling.
 A more recent AP proponent is parenting advisor Naomi Aldort, who published her book Raising Our Children, Raising Ourselves in 2006.

 In practice

 Baby Reading

-Like before him the founders of attachment theory, Mary Ainsworth in particular, William Sears teaches that a strong mother-child-attachment emerges from contingency, that is of emotional attunement of mother and child, which again is based on the mother's sensitivity.
+Consistent with the founders of attachment theory, especially Mary Ainsworth, William Sears teaches that a strong mother-child-attachment emerges from contingency, that is, when mother and child are attuned to each other, which in turn is based on the mother's sensitivity.
 Since the mother "reads" the signals of her infant, Sears speaks in this context of "baby reading".
 Another metaphor that he uses is "to be in the groove".